An algebraicity conjecture of Drinfeld and the moduli of $p$-divisible groups: Acknowledgments

+We also thank Eike Lau for for many essential corrections and clarifications of our understanding of frames.

 Very special thanks are due to Akhil Mathew for many enlightening discussions on different aspects of the paper.
 Crucially, it was his idea that one should use syntomic cohomology to define the functor inducing the equivalence in Theorem~\ref{introthm:dieudonne}, and this was a key motivator for much of the rest of the content of this paper as well.
-Theorem~\ref{introthm:dieudonne} in particular should be viewed as being joint work with Mathew.